 My early work was informed by mythology, lore and ethnic art.
 Recent work has focused more on texture, colour and twentieth century art movements, with Nature as a continuous inspiration.

 Whilst bringing rag rug making into the twenty-first century, I honour the generations of ordinary people who used their cast-off clothing to make rugs out of necessity.
 I love helping people to explore their creativity through such an accessible medium and offer courses locally and around the country.

 I work to commission, exhibit and sell rugs, kits, rug making tools and equipment.
 I am a member of the Worcestershire Guild of Designer/ Craftsmen, the Creative Breaks Association, the International Guild of Handhooking Rug Makers, TAFA, lowimpact.org and the Heritage Crafts Association.
 I give talks and demonstrations locally.

 In 2003 Traplet Publications published my book RAG RUG MAKING, reprinted in 2007, 2010, 2011 and 2014 and MORE RAG RUGS & Recycled Textile Projects, in 2011.
 My work can be seen in:

-Herefordshire: the Lion Gallery in Leominster, The Ewe Tree at Hay-on-Wye, Timothy Hawkins Gallery, Bartestree.
+Herefordshire: the Lion Gallery in Leominster, Timothy Hawkins Gallery, Bartestree, Made in the Marches Gallery, Kington.
 Worcestershire: Blue-Ginger Gallery at Cradley and Hartlebury Castle near Kidderminster.
-Shropshire: at Isaac Smart’s, Silk Top Hat Gallery and the Rural Crafts Centre, Myriad Organics in Ludlow.
-From April 1st 2017, also at Made in the Marches Gallery, 12 Church Street, Kington, Herefordshire.
+Shropshire: at Isaac Smart’s and Silk Top Hat Gallery, Ludlow.